smazurchuk/smazurchuk.github.io/_posts/2020-01-14-somatotopy-language.md

 ---
 layout: post
-title: The Somatopy of Language
+title: The 'Topy' of Language
 date: 2020-01-14
 ---
 I thought I might make a post of an idea that has been circulating in my head this past week.
+The idea centers on extending what somatopy, retinotopy, and tonotopy imply for concept representation.

-# Background
+## Background
 Somatotopy is known to exist throughout many regions of the brain.
-From the visual cortex to the humunculus in the motor gyrus, it is a general theme that neurons close together in the cortex tend to represent similar things.
-For a more formal definition of somatopy, we can define it as:
+Classically, we know about the humunculus in the motor gyrus, but it is a much more general theme that neurons close together in the cortex tend to represent similar things.
+For a more formal definition of somatotopy, we can define it as:

 > Somatotopy is the point-for-point correspondence of an area of the body to a specific point on the central nervous system [^1]

-Practically speaking, this results in retinotopic, tonotopic, and sensory maps, shown below:
+Practically speaking, this generalizes to the retina and cochlea resulting in respective retinotopic and tonotopic maps.
+These maps can be explored through functional imaging as shown in the figures below:

 ![](/assets/phase_gif.gif)
-<p align="center"><em>Polar angle across the visual cortex </em></p>
+<p align="center"><em>Polar angle represented across the visual cortex</em></p>

-Another well studied example is in the audutory cortex where there is tonotopy.
-The below gif shows a down-sweep of tones.

 ![](/assets/down_sweep.gif)
+<p align="center"><em> Demonstrates a down-sweep of tones </em></p>

 Both of these examples are taken from the website of [Marty Sereno](http://www.cogsci.ucsd.edu/~sereno/).
-A general question is: is there tonopy in the language system?
-If so, how might we go about exploring it?
+A general question is:

+> Are there parameters which vary continuously vary in the language system?

+If there are, how might we go about finding and exploring them?

+## General Approach
+What is described above can also be thought of as a degree for the system.
+In the visual cortex, the two largest of degrees of freedom would (hopefully) be *eccentricity* and *angle*.
+The general problem of finding degrees of freedom for a system corresponds to dimensionality reduction.
+In most cases, we are interested in non-linear dimensionality reduction, for which many algorithms exist.
+One of the most common techniques is known as diffusion mapping, so we might try to recover eccentricity and angle in the visual cortex using this method.

+# Dataset

 ## Language System
-For a general idea of which parts of the brain are involved in word represention, we can look at computer-generated meta-analysis found at [NeuroSynth](https://neurosynth.org/analyses/terms/language/).
+For a general idea of which parts of the brain are involved in concept representation, we can look at computer-generated meta-analysis found at [NeuroSynth](https://neurosynth.org/analyses/terms/language/).

 [![](/assets/lang_neurosynth.png)](https://neurosynth.org/analyses/terms/language/)

 We can use this mask to select voxels of interest in MNI space.
-These b-values then make vectors for which we can look as the question:
+This list of masked $$\beta$$-values can then be thought of as a vector for which we can look as the question:

-> Are there any continous degrees of freedom exhibited by the system?
+> Are there any continuous degrees of freedom exhibited by the collection of vectors?

 To do this in python, first, all the t-scores were converted into MNI space, and then the neurosynth mask was scaled and applied to the voxels.